wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     Therefore, an identical copy of all the blockchain data must be stored in every node.
 - **<u>Configuration file</u>**:
     A configuration file is a set of instructions on how a node should work.
-    In the configuration file, we can define multiple parameters, for instance, which [network]() to connect to.
+    We can define multiple parameters in the configuration file, such as [network]() to connect to.

 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/nodestr.png?raw=true)